celestiaorg/docs/nodes/consensus-node.md

 ::: tip
-If you are looking to quickly sync a consensus node, and do not need historical blocks, you can use the following scripts and state sync:
+If you are looking to quickly sync a consensus node, and do not need historical blocks, you can use the following scripts and state sync.
+Remember to checkout to the correct version and run `make install` before running the scripts:

 - Local devnet: <https://github.com/celestiaorg/celestia-app/blob/main/scripts/single-node.sh>
 - Arabica: <https://github.com/celestiaorg/celestia-app/blob/main/scripts/arabica.sh>